SoftwareHeritage/swh-deposit/docs/spec-loading.md

 entry part) or of type `archive` (binary upload, multipart's binary upload part).

-When the deposit is complete (status `ready`), those `metadata` and `archive` deposit requests will be read and aggregated.
+When the deposit is complete (status `ready-for-checks`), those `metadata` and `archive` deposit requests will be read and aggregated.
 They will then be sent as parameters to the loading routine.

 During loading, some of those metadata are kept in the `origin_metadata` table and some other are stored in the `revision`